jhannah/sandbox/README.md

 Yes, show me everything.
 I can sift through too much information far faster than I can explain to you what I need and why.
-If you assume "this is the only bit you need" you're probably just slowing the process down, wasting your time and mine.
+If you assume "this is the only bit you need" you're probably just slowing us down, wasting your time and mine.

 (3) Your current question. **ONE** question.
 What were you expecting?
 What did you get instead?
 You may have a dozen problems all at once, but you need to start at one question and we'll go